Bjoerns-TB/M5Stack-LoRaWAN-Network-Tester/README.md

 # M5Stack-LoRaWAN-Network-Tester

-A LoRaWAN Network Tester based on the M5Stack, compatible with TTN
+A LoRaWAN Network Tester based on the M5Stack, compatible with TTN (The Things Network)

 ## Setup
 This is designed to work with the following hardware: